felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
+	* Added support for the Schema QAPage type with an 'significantLink' property.
 	* Added support for the Schema Question type with an 'acceptedAnswer' property.
 * *Bugfixes*
 	* None